 Mintel has released the latest trend report on men’s and women’s grooming routines.
 Here are the top 4 trends from the report.

-Women in particular want their routines to have as little maintenance too, especially through the day.
-Single application, lasting low-maintenance daily beauty is top of the list.
+Women, in particular, want their routines to have as little maintenance too, especially through the day.
+A single application, lasting, low-maintenance daily beauty is top of the list.
 Linked to this is a decline in a female double-day routine, with women less likely to do both a morning and evening beauty routine.

 ‘Clean’ and natural beauty